Phase 1 Proposal Submission Instructions

 Kealahou is a new tool used to submit proposals, and to enter observations for accepted ESPaDOnS and SPIRou proposals.

-New CFHT/Kealahou Users - If you have never used either CFHT s Kealahou or PH2 sites, please create a new Kealahou account (this includes previous CFHT Northstar users).
-That can be done so on this page.
+New CFHT/Kealahou Users: If you have never used either CFHT's Kealahou or PH2 sites, please create a new Kealahou account (this includes previous CFHT Northstar users).
+That can be done so by selecting 'Create Account' on the Kealahou main page.
 Note that if Kealahou matches the email address provided on the sign-up page, or finds an existing user with the supplied name, a new account will not be created.
 Please use your existing credentials to access Kealahou.
-If you feel this is incorrect, or you are unsure what existing credentials exist, contact the CFHT QSO Team for assistance.
+If you feel this is incorrect, or you are unsure what existing credentials exist, please contact phase1 AT cfht.hawaii.edu.